Keith Lowe: Later career

 Lowe signed a one-year contract with National League club Macclesfield Town on 29 June 2017.
 He played every minute of Macclesfield's 46 league matches during the 2017–18 season as the club earned promotion back to League Two as champions of the National League.
 Manager John Askey left the club after this success, but his replacement, Mark Yates, had coached Lowe at Cheltenham and Kidderminster, and offered him a new one-year contract.
-However he featured only 17 times in the 2018–19 campaign, playing only two games after Sol Campbell took charge in December.
+However, he featured only 17 times in the 2018–19 campaign, playing only two games after Sol Campbell took charge in December.
 He left Moss Rose after being released in the summer.
 Lowe went on to become one of six players – the others being Shamir Mullings, Elliott Durrell, Rhys Taylor, Jamie Grimes and Ryan Lloyd – to issue the club with a winding-up petition over unpaid wages.

 On 25 July 2019, Lowe joined Nuneaton Borough in the Southern League Premier Division Central.
 He was released by the "Boro" after just two months however, on 22 September.
 Two days after leaving Liberty Way, he signed with National League North side Bradford (Park Avenue).
 He served the club as captain and saw an upturn in form under new manager Mark Bower, before he rejoined Kidderminster Harriers for a third spell on 4 January 2020.
 He scored one goal in nine appearances for the Harriers in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Kidderminster in 16th-place.
 In May 2020, he agreed a new contract to keep him at Kidderminster.
 He made 16 appearances in the 2020–21 season, which was also curtailed early due to the ongoing pandemic.
 He made 30 appearances during the 2021–22 campaign, including playing in the play-off quarter-final defeat to Boston United.
 Following the conclusion of the season, Lowe announced his intention to move to playing part-time, alongside a career in teaching.

 On 9 June 2022, he signed for Southern League Premier Division Central side Rushall Olympic, with manager, Liam McDonald, hailing it as a "massive signing".
 On 29 September 2022, Lowe moved to league rivals Hednesford Town.
+He played 17 games for Hednesford in the first half of the 2022–23 season, before leaving the club in February 2023 after proving unable to recovery from an injury picked up towards the end of 2022.